-An affidavit is needed if you, or a witness, cannot attend the hearing and present evidence in person.
+An affidavit may be needed if you, or a witness, cannot attend the hearing and present evidence in person.
 Even if you are attending the hearing, you may prefer to prepare your statement in the form of a sworn affidavit.

-If your affidavit is longer than one page, number each paragraph so you can easily refer to relevant information during the hearing.
+You should number each paragraph so you can easily refer to relevant information during the hearing.

-Blank affidavit forms are available on the OCAT website.
+Blank affidavit forms are available on the QCAT website.